zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 AddShaderSourceDirectoryMapping(TEXT("/Presenter3D"), ModuleShaderDir);
 ```

-I created the class FMeshPlaneIntersectionCS, derived from FGlobalShader, that deals with c++ to HLSL communication, inside which there are:
+I created the class `FMeshPlaneIntersectionCS`, derived from `FGlobalShader`, that deals with C++ to HLSL communication, inside which there are:
 - parameters declaration:
     ```c++
     DECLARE_GLOBAL_SHADER(FMeshPlaneIntersectionCS);